lindbrook/packageRank/README.md

 ```

 Lurking in the background is the “compared to what?” question.
 Is 51
 downloads large or small?
-Similarly, when we look at the data from the
+Similarly, if we look at the data from the
-first week of 2019, we might wonder whether the pattern is typical or
+first week of 2019, we might wonder whether the pattern we see is
-idiosyncratic:
+typical or
+not:

 ``` r
 cranlogs::cran_downloads(packages = "HistData", from = "2019-01-01", to = "2019-01-07")